flunkout-dvlpr/to-do-webapp-frontend/README.md

 	* Getters
 		* Methods that get the data from the state and can then be used by the components
 		* Data can be manipulated

+### Vuex Tasks Store Setup
+* Add tasks data to store object
+* Create getter arrow function to get/return tasks data
+* Remove tasks data object from todo page and add getter using computed property
+* Using mapGetters from vuex to map directly to the tasks getter function